docBliny/docBliny.github.io/streamdeck-roon/index.md

 ## Limitations
 Only a single Roon Core can be used.

+## Release notes

+### [1.0.5] - 2020-06-27
+* Fixed an issue causing the cover art to not always be rendered
+* Fixed an issue causing the Play button to not update correctly
+* Fixed issue where previous cover art was not removed if the next track didn't have cover art available
+* Fixed an issue when adding buttons and the default zone wasn't set
+* Added ability to reconnect to Roon Core by pressing any key when disconnected

 ## Misc
 Roon is (probably) a trademark or registered trademark of Roon Labs LLC.